maalzates/hgifts/README.md

 The project follows the MVC architecture pattern.
 Is built with Laravel for the backend, and vue.js for the front-end.
 This is a full-stack web application.
 The project structure follows a standard Laravel application file structure.
-Routing is made using Laravel routes/web.php and routes/api.php Also, for SPA we used native Laravel inertia components such as the <Link/> component.
+Routing is made using Laravel routes/web.php and routes/api.php Also, for SPA we used native Laravel inertia components such as the Link component.

 ### Vuex Implementation
 Vuex is used in the hGifts project to manage the application's state and enable efficient communication between components.
 The Vuex implementation consists of the following key elements: